Liverpool Walton

 Liverpool Walton Songsters of The Salvation Army

-The songsters often take part in special events and deliver programmes to churches and other Salvation Army Corps all over the UK.
-In 2001, Liverpool Walton Songsters travelled down south to take part in the Boscombe Easter Convention where they sang the song 'Easter Tale' which had been specially written for them by Wayne and Darren Bartlett.
-They've even travelled over-seas, like when the brigade travelled to Holland to deliver festivals and programmes to corps and churches there.
+The songsters often take part in special events and deliver programmes to churches and other Salvation Army corps and centres all over the UK.
+In the 2001, Liverpool Walton Songsters travelled down south to take part in the Boscombe Easter Convention where they sang the song 'Easter Tale' which had been specially written for them by Wayne and Darren Bartlett.
+They've even travelled over-seas, like when the brigade travelled to Amsterdam and Rotterdam in the Netherlands to deliver festivals and programmes to corps and churches there.

-Events from recent years for the songsters include visiting Wigan Salvation Army in November 2017 as they celebrated 130 years of The Salvation Army's work in the town and Nelson Salvation Army in February 2018 to help them celebrate 137 years of work.
+They visited Wigan Salvation Army in November 2017 as they celebrated 130 years of The Salvation Army's work in the town, and Nelson Salvation Army in February 2018 to help them celebrate 137 years of work.
 The songsters visited St Teresa of Avila RC Church in the December of 2018.
 They gave a programme which included a finale involving the children from St Teresa's Catholic Infant and Nursery School.
 All money collected during the event went to the school.

 In February 2019, Liverpool Walton Songsters hosted the International Staff Songsters of The Salvation Army for a weekend.
 The weekend went down tremendously with packed out concerts & meetings and God at the centre of all that was done.

-In March 2020, the songsters travelled down to London to take part in the 40th anniversary celebrations of the International Staff Songsters in Croydon.
-On the same weekend, they led worship at Penge Salvation Army.
+In March 2020, the songsters travelled down to London to take part in the 40th anniversary celebrations of the International Staff Songsters in the Fairfield Halls in Croydon.
+On the same weekend, they led worship at Penge Salvation Army in South East London.

 If you would like to contact the songsters, please email them at LWSongsters@outlook.com